opendexnetwork/opendex.network/03-trade-protocol.md

     `bool is_buy = 5`
     Whether the order is a buy (true) or a sell (false)

+    `string replace_order_id = 6`
+    The id of an order that this order is replacing, the specified order should be removed

 ## Trade Protocol
 ### Order Message (0x06)